MMS messaging has been around for almost 20 years now, but many businesses are not taking advantage of its unique capabilities.

 Here a just a few ways businesses are using MMS messaging to stay in touch with customers and team members:

-MMS lets you improve the offers that you send to customers with images.
-Including attractive images with your message that make it more appealing.
+MMS lets you improve the offers that you send to customers with images that make it more appealing.

 Texting images or video lets you draw attention to your announcements and updates to customers, generating additional interest.

-For example, using videos to show your latest mobile game update helps your regular users understand the changes, and it can attract lapsed customers to come back and test out the new features.
+For instance, using videos to show your latest mobile game update helps your regular users understand the changes, and it can attract lapsed customers to come back and test out the new features.

 Images can make your text polls and surveys more engaging and enable questions about a wider range of topics.